 With the arrival of your baby, new expenses combined with a drop in income can be an added source of stress, so try to keep life simple.
-There are different types of financial aid that may be available to you.
-Full information can be found in the Becoming a parent: Government programs and services chapter on page 772.
+There are different types of financial aid that may be available to you (see Government programs and services, page 773).